An Exact Expression for a Flat Connection on the Complement of a Torus Knot: Abstract

 \section{Abstract}

 Simple physics ideas are used to derive an exact expression for a flat connection on the complement of a torus knot.
-The result is of some mathematical importance in the context of constructing representations of the knot group -- a topological invariant of the knot.
-It is also a step forward in the direction of obtaining a generalisation of the Aharonov-Bohm effect, in which charged particles moving through force-free regions are scattered by impenetrable, knotted solenoids.
+The result is of some importance in the context of constructing representations of the knot group -- a topological invariant of the knot.
+It is also a step forward in the direction of obtaining a generalisation of the Aharonov-Bohm effect in which charged particles moving through force-free regions are scattered by impenetrable, knotted solenoids.

 This paper deals with the problem of deriving a flat connection on the complement of a torus knot.
 The motivation for undertaking this exercise is two-fold.
 First, any exact expression is interesting in its own right.
-Besides, in the present case, the result is useful in constructing holonomies, and hence the representations of the knot group -- a well-known topological invariant of the knot \cite{ma}.
+Besides, in the present case, the result is useful in constructing holonomies and hence the representations of the knot group -- a well-known topological invariant of the knot \cite{ma}.
 Second, the result has a direct physical application.
-It is a first step towards generalising the seminal work of Aharonov and Bohm on the quantum mechanical scattering of charged particles moving through force-free fields \cite{ab}, to a situation in which the impenetrable solenoid is knotted \cite{abknot}.
-The key idea used to obtain the result is to model a knot with wires and solenoids carrying steady currents.
+It is a first step towards generalising the seminal work of Aharonov and Bohm, on the quantum mechanical scattering of charged particles moving through force-free fields \cite{ab}, to a situation in which the impenetrable solenoid is knotted \cite{abknot}.
+The key idea that is used in this paper to obtain the result relies on modelling a knot with wires and solenoids carrying steady currents.
 The fields associated with these objects can then be calculated in a straightforward manner by standard methods of classical electrodynamics.

 As a prelude to the calculation, it is useful to briefly recapitulate some relevant, but well-known, mathematical facts about knots \cite{knotes}.
 A knot $K$ is a closed, oriented, loop of string in ${\bf R}^3$.
 It is defined by the map $K: S^{1} \rightarrow {\bf R}^3$.
 Two knots $K_1, K_2 \in {\bf R}^3$ are equivalent if there exists an orientation-preserving homeomorphism $h:{\bf R}^3 \rightarrow {\bf R}^3$ such that $h(K_1) = K_2$.